RoshanMishra07/Introduction-to-Data-Science-in-Python/README.md

 # Introduction to Data Science in Python
- Some code samples from the Coursera course with the same name.
+This repository is for some code samples from the Coursera course with the same name.